 Should You Get a Citizens Bank CD Account?

-You should consider a CD account with Citizens Bank if you are already a customer and don’t want to open an account at any new institutions.
+You should consider a CD account with Citizens Bank if you are already a customer and don’t want to open an account at any new institution.
 It may also be worth it for you if you live near a local branch.
 Otherwise, you should consider other banks.
 Other banks will have higher rates whether you are looking for short- or long-term options.
 Some people may like the Breakable CD from Citizens Bank, but you can get a short-term CD somewhere else (so that you can have your money back soon if you think you will need it) and still earn more in interest.